 |1.5||217.24 MWh||11.0 MWh (4.8%)|

-Aurora automatically takes inverter clipping into account in its performance simulations.
+Aurora’s solar design and sales software automatically takes inverter clipping into account in its performance simulations.
 The amount of energy that is clipped throughout the year, and the percentage of total energy that amount represents, is presented to the user as a simulation warning and in our system loss diagram.
-Combined with Aurora’s NEC validation report, which ensures designs do not violate any electrical or mechanical constraints or rules of the National Electric Code (NEC), and simulation checks on string voltage, this feature allows users to be confident that the systems they design are appropriately-sized and code-compliant.
+Combined with Aurora’s NEC validation report, which ensures designs do not violate any electrical or mechanical constraints or rules of the National Electric Code (NEC), this feature allows users to be confident that the systems they design are appropriately-sized and code-compliant.

-• Oversizing a solar array relative to an inverter’s rating (DC-to-AC ratio greater than one) allows for increased energy harvest throughout most of the day, especially in the morning and later afternoon.
+- Oversizing a solar array relative to an inverter’s rating (DC-to-AC ratio greater than one) allows for increased energy harvest throughout most of the day, especially in the morning and late afternoon.

-• When a DC array produces more energy than the inverter is rated to handle, the inverter clips the excess power and caps its output at its rated power.
+- When a DC array produces more energy than the inverter is rated to handle, the inverter clips the excess power and caps its output at its rated power (an effect known as inverter clipping).

 Do you have experience with inverter clipping in your solar project designs?
-Join the conversation on Twitter, Facebook, and LinkedIn with the hashtag #SolarInverterClipping and share your insights!
+Use the "share" buttons on the left to join the conversation on Twitter, Facebook, and LinkedIn with the hashtag #SolarInverterClipping and share your insights!

 Want to be in the loop on our latest articles?
 Click here to subscribe to our blog!